White's Marine Engineering Company: William Albert White

 The founder, William Albert White (1879–1940), was a marine chief engineer from Sunderland who had served at sea.
 In 1904 he worked for the Parsons Marine Steam Turbine Company, installing and running steam turbines in destroyers.
-He then worked in the USA on the building and installation of marine steam turbines.
+He then worked in the United States on the building and installation of marine steam turbines.
 From 1910 he had his own marine repair business in New York.
 In 1916 he disposed of his New York business and returned to England.

 In 1921 White patented a low-pressure system for burning heavy fuel oil, which had become an economical and popular alternative to coal for bunkering steamships.
 He founded White's Oil Burning Co to manufacture the system in either 1920 or 1922.
 In 1921 RMS Berengaria was converted to oil-burning with his system.
 He also invented a pulverizer for coal.

-White combination engine
+White combination machinery

 In 1926 two German engineers, Dr Gustav Bauer and Hans Wach, had increased the efficiency of a triple expansion engine by adding a turbine driven by exhaust steam from the low-pressure cylinder, and adding the power from the turbine to the same propeller shaft via a fluid coupling and double-reduction gearing.
 This increased both fuel efficiency and power, and gave ship operators the option of either more speed or greater economy.
 By 1928, British ships such as Boniface were also being built with Bauer-Wach machinery.

 In 1908 the Parsons company had introduced reduction gearing for steam turbines, as demonstrated in the cargo ship Vespasian.
 This improved turbine ships' fuel economy.
 But all reciprocating engines continued to be built with direct drive to the propeller, and therefore ran at the same slow speed as the propeller.
 In the 1930s White pioneered the application of reduction gearing to reciprocating engines, in order to reduce fuel consumption.